 These statutory assignments make CHCs primary points of contact for individuals who need more information about particular aspects of history and historic sites in Texas.
 Contact information for CHC chairs is located below.
 Please note that not every county has a CHC and activity levels of CHCs vary from county to county.

-Photo: Participants, friends, and family acknowledge winners of the Travis CHC county history essay contest at Austin Community College.
+Photo: Audience acknowledges winners of Travis CHC history essay contest at Austin Community College.

 Contact Information for CHCs